alexandercoulter/fastfrechet/paper.md

 for 2-Wasserstein space, with optional user-specified box constraints to enforce possibly finite support on the underlying distributions.
-The implementation is a customization of the dual active-set method of @arnstrom_dual_2022 (see the accompanying `VIGNETTE_NAME` vignette).
+The implementation is a customization of the dual active-set method of @arnstrom_dual_2022 (see the accompanying `monotoneQP-fastfrechet` vignette).
 The resulting algorithm provides a fast and numerically exact solution to the Fréchet regression problem, illustrated in Figure \autoref{fig:frechetreg_comparison}.
-Note the `WRI` package requires strictly monotone inputs, so we add a small monotone adjustment to the response matrix when using that package.
+Since the `WRI` package requires strictly monotone inputs, we add a small adjustment to the response matrix when using `WRI`'s solver.
 ```
 library(microbenchmark)